 Use a Strong Password for Online Banking

-While you monitor your bank card accounts regularly, it is also important to utilize strong unrecognizable passwords to secure your finances; after all, these are access keys to your money in the bank.
+While you monitor your bank card accounts regularly, it is also important to utilize strong, unrecognizable passwords to secure your finances; these are access keys to your money in the bank.

 Read and Check Emails Carefully